gkjohnson/three-gpu-pathtracer/README.md

 # three-shader-pathtracing

-Set of experiments and examples using [three-mesh-bvh](https://github.com/gkjohnson/three-mesh-bvh) to accelerate path tracing on the GPU.
+Sandbox project using [three-mesh-bvh](https://github.com/gkjohnson/three-mesh-bvh) to accelerate path tracing on the GPU.
+Features include basic Lambertian shadering, support for textures, normal maps, emission, and more!

 ![](./docs/interior-scene-cropped.png)